realm/realm-js/examples/example-wasm/README.md

 ## Limitations

-### Persistence
+### Persistence & WebWorkers

-In the current state of the Realm JS SDK for browsers, in-memory Realms are used for storing the data locally.
+In the current state of the Realm JS SDK for browsers, in-memory realms are used for temporarily storing the data locally.
+A realm's data will be lost as soon as its last instance is closed.

+It is not possible to share a realm instance across contexts such as browser tabs or WebWorker instances.
 Therefore, a hard refresh in the browser will clear the local data (e.g. logged in users will need to reauthenticate).
-Additionally, data is not shared across tabs.

 Note that the data will still be persisted in MongoDB Atlas and synced to the client once authenticated.

 This app uses client-side routing to retain the local data across different routes.

+### Encryption

+Since realms are memory-only and not locally persisted, it is an error to provide an encryption key in the realm configuration.
+Sync traffic remains encrypted with HTTPS as usual.